Seun-Adejumo/Seun-Adejumo/README.md

 # About me

 I am a Biostatistician/Data Scientist with interests in high dimensional data, and longitudinal models.
 The ideal is to apply these methods to improve population health outcomes.
-I have associate deegrees in Statistics, BSc in Demography and Statistics, and MS in Biostatistics & Epidemiology.
+I have associate degree in Statistics, BSc in Demography and Statistics, and MS in Biostatistics & Epidemiology.
 PhD?...Emm., thinking about it!

 A little more details for you below: